 Credit—While Habitat does not generally have a credit score requirement, old debts such as collections and judgements must be less than $2,000 at the time of application and must be resolved before the purchase of the home.
 An additional $2,000 of medical collections may be allowed if making payments on these.
 We also consider recent history or payments on rent, utilities, loans, and other expenses, and the amount of monthly loan payments, including estimates for deferred student loans.
 Bankruptcies must have been discharged or dismissed for two years for Chapter 13 and three years for Chapter 7.
 You can order a free copy of your credit report from www.annualcreditreport.com, or by

 Savings—Applicants must be able to save $1,500 for closing costs within approximately 12 months.

 Applicants will demonstrate housing need by having an income within the current household limits (see chart).
-Higher priority is given to those with additional housing concerns such as living in overcrowded conditions, temporary homes, or unsafe environments; needing accessibility for a household member with a disability; or paying rent higher than 30% of gross income.
+Higher priority is given to those with additional housing concerns such as paying rent higher than 30% of gross income, living in overcrowded conditions, temporary homes, unsafe environments, and needing accessibility for a household member with a disability.
 If qualified

 Willingness to Partner

 Applicants must be willing and able to attend several homeownership classes, volunteer to build their home and/or others’ homes, and volunteer in the Habitat ReStore.
 Habitat calls this “sweat equity.”
 (Accommodations can be made for applicants with disabilities.)
 Applicants must also be willing to accept the location and design of homes Habitat has available.